shossain7757/R-Programming-Portfolio/README.md

 # progdata-class

-This repository includes all the R codes of the course PSY4931.
-The course instructor is Professor Weirnik.
+The repository includes all the R codes of the course PSY4931.
+The course instructor is *Professor Brenton M. Wiernik*